enragedginger/tensorflow-clj/README.md

 Clojure API for using Google's TensorFlow.

+We just got started.
+The API will change constantly.

+Development is coordinated on **#tensorflow** @ Clojurians Slack, [get an invite](http://clojurians.net/)

 ## Usage

-Tested on macOS.
 Should run out-of-the-box using Leiningen.
+Developed locally on macOS and also built on Travis CI Linux.

 Run some basic tests: